data-fair/data-fair/doc/pages/user-guide-backoffice/members-en.md

 | Creation and modification of the portal |  |  | x |

 Dataset or visualization administration is about deletion and visibility.
 The administrator is the only one who can publish or delete a dataset or a visualization.
+The user role is used to provide access to private organization resources.

 If you need more permissions in your organizations, contact an administrator of the organization.